 Today, I like to again welcome guest blogger, Travis Barnes to my site.
-He recently wrote this article for Christian Today in regard to women’s roles in the early church.
+He recently wrote this article in regard to women’s roles in the early church.

 Wonder Women of the Church